KeerthanaPatnana/Quora-clone/README.md

 # Query Hub
-This project is simple clone of the popular question and answer website quora.
+This project is simple clone of the popular question and answer website quora named as ** Query Hub **.
 ### Functionalities:
   1.Login into the application with google account 2.Add questions and answer